hove-io/navitia/documentation/navitia.io/source/index.rst

 The ``places`` API finds any object whose name matches the first letters of the query.

-To find the objets that start with "trans" the request should be: http://api.navitia.io/v1/coverage/ny/places?q=tran
+To find the objects that start with "trans" the request should be: http://api.navitia.io/v1/coverage/ny/places?q=tran

-This API is fast enough to use it for autocompleting an user request.
+This API is fast enough to use it for autocompleting a user request.

 What places are within 1000 meters
 **********************************

 The ``nearby_places`` API finds any object within a certain radius as a crow flies.
-This API is not accessible from the main endpoint but has to be applied on a stop point, an address, a coordinate, ...
+This API is not accessible from the main endpoint but has to be applied on a stop point, an address, a coordinate,...

-All stations arround the Transamerica Pyramid can be fetched with the following request : http://api.navitia.io/v1/coverage/sf/coords/-122.402770;37.794682/places_nearby
+All objects around the coordinates of the Transamerica Pyramid can be fetched with the following request: http://api.navitia.io/v1/coverage/sf/coords/-122.402770;37.794682/places_nearby

+We could, in the same fashion, ask for the objects around a particuliar stop area (``stop_area:BCO:SA:CTP-BCO550123`` for example): http://api.navitia.io/v1/coverage/ny/stop_areas/stop_area:BCO:SA:CTP-BCO550123/places_nearby

 Optionally you can select what object types to return and change the radius.